-• On a neighborhood and city scale, connectivity is a key factor of walkability and bikability.
-Increased walkability and bikeability have a positive impact on public health by increasing one's ability to include walking and biking in usual day-to-day activities, such as traveling to work or school.^{17,18}
+On a neighborhood and even city scale, connectivity is a key factor of walkability and bikability.
+Increased walkability and bikability have a positive impact on public health through increased ability to include physical activity in everyday activities, such as traveling to work or school.^{17, 18}

-• Connectivity of alternative transportation options on the city and regional scales is important, such as light rail and bus connections, which can decrease commute time and air pollution.
+The connectivity of transportation options - walking, biking, bus, and rail - on the city and regional scale is important and can decrease commute time and air pollution.
 Reducing commute time and air pollution will have a positive effect on health.19